tanvir-git/odoo-documentation/content/applications/general/users/manage_users.rst

 .. note::
    Note that if not handled correctly, it may be the source of a lot of inconsistent multi-company behaviors.
-Therefore, a good knowledge of Odoo is required.
+Therefore, a good knowledge of CoquiAPPs is required.
 For technical explanations refer to :doc:`this </developer/howtos/company>` documentation.

 .. image:: manage_users/multi-companies.png
    :align: center
    :height: 300
-   :alt: View of a user’s form emphasizing the multi companies field in Odoo
+   :alt: View of a user’s form emphasizing the multi companies field in CoquiAPPs

 .. seealso::
    - :doc:`companies`